richardjpope/bicycle-barometer/README.md

 ## Introduction

 The bicycle barometer takes data about the weather, the status of tube lines and stations and displays a value on a dial.
-[More info and a video here](http://blog.oftcc.net/post/39219681688/the-bicycle-barometer-takes-data-about-the).
+[Video here](https://www.youtube.com/watch?v=GP6LIhDopQk).

 Note: this code is a very scrappy minimum viable product, but I'm releasing it early as there has been lots of interest.
 There is a long todo list on the github issue tracker for this repo, feel free to fork and get involved.